skylerstpierre/CardiovascularDiseaseClassification/README.md

 `CardioPhenoExtract.py` takes in pre-filtered UK Biobank data and adds a column indicating whether a person has been diagnosed with cardiovascular disease (1) or not (0).
 Diagnosis is based on ICD10 codes.

 `CardiacDiseaseClassifiers_All.ipynb` is the main Jupyter notebook.
 It further processes the tabular data by splitting it into 12 datasets (3 input groups, 4 output label subsets).
 It trains an MLP deep learning baseline (standard Sequential model) and an XGBoost model (with hyperparameter tuning) for each of the 12 dataset variants.
+It contains an evaluation (ROC-AUC) of all 36 resulting models.
+SHAP feature importance analysis is also performed for the MLP and XGBoost models for the BA dataset (both sexes, any disease).